 - ✓ Mini-muffins/mini-cupcakes

 - ✓ "100" calorie packs

 - ✓ Frozen fruit bars

-- ✓ Fresh fruit/fruit kabobs

-- ✓ Vegetables/dip

 - ✓ Animal crackers

 We are asking that the classroom teacher be notified in advance of birthday treats, especially if you are not sure that it will be acceptable.
 Unacceptable treats will not be distributed and returned.